-Expert Platform on Gender, Masculinities and Violent Extremism in North Africa
+Expert Platform on Gender and Preventing and Countering Violent Extremism in North Africa

 Countering violent extremism and terrorism has long been a priority for North Africa.
 The region encompasses countries including Algeria, Egypt Libya, Morocco and Tunisia, whose efforts have yielded some positive results in the fight against violent extremism.
 Despite these achievements, populations still face the spread of extremist ideologies and attacks by home-grown and transnational violent extremist groups, while, at the same time, counter-terrorism measures have been used, intentionally and unintentionally, to silence civil society and communities.